mariocpinto/0009_MOOC_Python_Data_Structures/Course_Notes.md

 ![Week 1 content of 'Python Data Structures' MOOC](https://github.com/mariocpinto/0009_MOOC_Python_Data_Structures/blob/master/Images/Python_Data_Structures_Week_1_Content.png)

 Week 1 introduces the content of the course and the operational details.
-The 'Python for Informatics' book that this course follows can be found in html format [here](http://www.pythonlearn.com/html-270/).

 In addition, the following topics are covered:
 * Introduction to strings.
 * Concatinating strings using `+`.
 * Indexing into strings using `string[x]`.